QRIS Frequently Asked Questions

 I still have many questions- will there be training before we apply for a STAR 2 or higher?

 The QRIS team is working on virtual Q&A sessions for interested parties.
-Check back between late October and December for exact dates and times.
+Check back between November and December for exact dates and times.
+There will also be required orientation training, available virtually or in-person, through your local Quality Enhancement Agencies.

 How do we apply to the new system?